bohblue2/OPEN_QUANT/README.md

 2019.01.22, Final Testing...

-2019.01.31, There is some problems but we can't find out what is wrong.
+2019.01.31, There are some problems but we can't find out what is wrong.

 **Major Issue** : This Project is migrated to Gitlab private repository.